Critical Care Transport

 Two UAB ambulances and one UAB jet parked at an airport

-Each adult medical transport team includes an ICU registered nurse (RN) and a registered respiratory therapist, and physicians are available 24/7.
-Each team member is specially trained in aeromedical physiology.
-For neonatal patients, a neonatal nurse practitioner or respiratory therapist will be the transport care team.
+Each adult medical transport team includes an ICU-trained registered nurse (RN) and a registered respiratory therapist (RT), and physicians are available 24/7 as needed.
+Each team member is specially trained in aeromedical physiology, which studies how changes in pressure, temperature, and motion during flight affect the human body and mind.
+For neonatal patients, a neonatal nurse practitioner and/or respiratory therapist will be on the transport care team.

 • Ventilator management